What to expect when hiring a Newborn Care Specialist

 A Newborn Care Specialist will often be qualified in lactation support and will work within the scope of practice of their lactation qualification; and will know when to refer to an IBCLC or an MD.
-Also, an NCS will provide professional infant feeding foundations, including lactation support, latch techniques, address milk supply challenges, pumping support, and provide non-judgmental, unbiased formula feeding advice.
+An NCS will provide non-judgmental, unbiased formula-feeding advice.
 Guidance on human milk and formula preparation/storage, bottle and pumping equipment hygiene, will also be part of the NCS’s duties.
 Parents are advised to always confirm their NCSs qualification and level of lactation support before the contract starts.

 How long do parents usually need Newborn Care Specialist Services?

 Parents normally book Newborn Care Specialists for 3-4 months but recently we are seeing longer-term contracts for families who want continuity of care during the pandemic.
 Often families seek to extend contracts when they have booked for a shorter period; it is advised to speak with your NCS about realistic expectations for how long you will require care.

 As a working NCS myself, as well as being the Executive Director of the Newborn Care Specialist Association, I have never been tipped.
 I do, however, get invited to many birthday parties as babies I have worked with grow up, and this means more to me than any tip ever could.

 When parents are looking for a Newborn Care Specialist, what questions should they ask?